RESEARCH LABORATORY

 The experiments are performed at UCLA in Knudsen Hall (Rooms 1-107, 1-109, A-137).
 The main research device, described below, is located Knudsen Hall 1-109.
 Two smaller machines are housed in Knudsen Hall A-137.
 The laboratories are supplied with adequate power, cooling water, shielded rooms for computers, construction areas for mechanical devices and electronic circuits.
 The Department of Physics and Astronomy maintains a professionally staffed machine shop and electronics shop.
 Faculty, research staff and student offices are in close vicinity to the laboratory.

 Discharge plasma devices provide many desirable properties required for basic research: Uniformity, stability, quiescence, low collisionality, widely adjustable parameters, large scale lengths, and accessibility to detailed diagnostics.
 In discharge devices electrons are emitted from a heated cathode, accelerated, and injected into a low pressure gas which is ionized by electron-neutral impact.
 In order to produce a large, uniform plasma in an ambient magnetic field a uniformly heated cathode is required.
 We have pioneered in the development of large oxide-coated cathodes and hold a patent on their construction.
 Our largest plasma device employs a cathode of one-meter diameter which produces a 2.5 m long, 1 m diameter, magnetized plasma column with a volume of 2 cubic meters.
-An earlier, smaller version of 50 cm diameter, has been used in the TRW LAMPS device [Ref.
-2] and the same cathode, with minor modifications, was earlier used in the UCLA LAPD device [Ref.
-3].

 These discharge devices produce pulsed plasmas with densities of order 1012 cm-3, electron temperatures of several electron Volt, in low pressure rare gases, e.g., Argon at 0.5 mTorr.
 Our large cathode device operates in a uniform magnetic field of up to 100 G. The cathode requires 40 kW of heating power in steady state.
 The 50 V, 1000 A discharge supply uses a capacitor bank (1 Farad) for energy storage and a transistor switch for pulsing (1 Hz, 0.5% duty cycle).
 All discharge parameters and the gas pressure are feedback stabilized so as to produce constant plasma parameters over long periods of time.
 The pulsed discharge operates continuously until the cathode coating is sputtered off from ion bombardment.
 Depending on discharge current, the cathode coating lasts between one month and one year.
 The cathode is recoated with a mixture of barium, strontium, and calcium carbonates, reactivated by slow heating, and ready for operation within about one week.
 The plasma density is adjustable with discharge current, gas pressure, and decay time in the afterglow.
 The latter also produces a continuous variation in the electron temperature.